• Home

 And without harming the turtle...

-I had heard once that the only way the alligator snapping turtle would release its grip on its prey was when it heard thunder.
+Regarding that 'lock-jaw', I also remembered that the only way the alligator snapping turtle would release its grip on its prey was when it heard thunder.

 That's right, Martha, thunder.